Experienced Suburban Maryland Truck Accident Lawyer – Fighting for You

 Most personal injury claims are ultimately paid, if at all, by an insurance company that loses more money with every dime it pays you.
-Here at Koonz McKenney Johnson DePaolis & Lightfoot LLP, our Maryland Truck Accident Lawyers are accustomed to dealing with stingy insurance companies, and in most cases, we are able to secure out-of-court settlements for our clients.
-But as dedicated Truck Accident Attorneys, we are ready and willing to duke it out in court if necessary.
+Here at Koonz McKenney Johnson & DePaolis LLP, our Maryland truck accident lawyers are accustomed to dealing with insurance companies.

 Can I Afford a Maryland Truck Accident Lawyer?

 Yes, you can, even if without a dollar in your wallet.
 There are two reasons for this – (1) we don’t charge upfront fees and (2) you pay nothing until and unless you win.
 By “win”, we mean that your money actually arrives.
 Our fee is calculated as a percentage of your damages, which guarantees that you will come out ahead.
 We only win if you do too.

 “We owe so much to Mr. Schloss and you for taking care of us and leading the way when times were tough.
 Money can’t buy that kind of dedication.” – A Maryland Client

 “You have taught me so much about patience and the law.
 My wife and I both believe you have done an excellent job watching out for our best interests.
 It’s because of your hard work that we have had about the best year since the start of this whole mess.” – Another Maryland Client

 Can I handle my claim on my own if I plan to settle out of court?